|

-Chris Parker and myself got up this sunny summer morning and after packing up, we checked out of the Huntington Motor Inn.
+Chris Parker and I got up on this sunny summer morning and after packing, we checked out of the Huntington Motor Inn.
 We made a stop at Sheetz for some breakfast then drove US 22 east to Mt.
 Union.
-We drove into town then saw a wooden railroad cross buck.
-We made a left on the street before it and drove east about six blocks.
-We made a right and at the tracks I had Chris stop the car.
+We drove into town and saw a wooden railroad cross buck.
+We turned left on the street before it and drove east about six blocks.
+We turned right and at the tracks, I had Chris stop the car.

-Why we stopped was we had found the former dual gauge track shared by the East Broad Top and Pennsylvania Railroads.
+The reason we stopped was because we found the former dual gauge track shared by the East Broad Top and Pennsylvania Railroads.
 Chris needed a few things so we made a stop at Safeway.
-After that, we decided to find what else might be left railroad wise in Mt.
+After that, we decided to find what else might be left railroad-wise in Mt.
 Union.
 We drove west along the tracks and found a very interesting building.

-What we found was the East Broad Top Railroad station in Mt.
-Union.
-With that done, we decided to head south towards Orbisonia by heading out south on PA 747.
-Oomphs, wrong highway as there was no railroad grade running up this valley.
-We back tracked into Mt.
+What we found was the East Broad Top Railroad station.
+With that done, we decided to head towards Orbisonia by taking PA 7474 south.
+Oops, wrong highway as there was no railroad grade running up the valley.
+We back-tracked into Mt.
 Union then found US 522.
-As we headed south on this road, the East Broad Top Railroad tracks still exist in many locations as we headed south.
-After Shirleysburg the tracks the East Broad Top Railroad came into view and it all looked familiar to me from seeing all the videos of this railroad over the years.
-We drove through Orbisonia and soon found the Orbisonia Station of the East Broad top Railroad and parked the car in their parking lot.
-We walked over to the Roundhouse where we found the East Broad Top 2-8-2 15 coming out into the morning air.
+As we headed south on this road, the East Broad Top Railroad tracks still exist in many locations.
+After Shirleysburg the tracks of the East Broad Top Railroad came into view and it all looked familiar to me from seeing all the videos of this railroad over the years.
+We drove through Orbisonia and soon found the Orbisonia Station of the East Broad Top Railroad and parked the car in their parking lot.

 East Broad Top 15 coming onto the turntable.

-EBT 15 easing out for the day's activities.
-After doing that I met Stanley Hall, General Manager of the East Broad Top Railroad, and after I introduced myself he said we could look the property all we wanted.
-This is one well preserved railroad and now I will show you most of the remaining buildings.
+We walked over to the roundhouse where we found East Broad Top 2-8-2 No.15 coming out onto the turntable for the day's activities.
+After photographing it, I met Stanley Hall, General Manager of the East Broad Top Railroad.
+After I introducing myself, he said we could look around the property all we wanted.
+This is a very well-preserved railroad and the remaining buildings are fantastic to see.

 Water Tower.